dsaray06/Portfolio/README.md

 # Portfolio
-This website showcases my projects and acts as a digital portfolio, with an About Me section and contact information.
+This website showcases my projects and acts as a digital portfolio, with an About Me section, my resume, and contact information.
 Used the W3schools stylesheet for colors and icons.